A cartoon about hypercritical student attitudes.

 Gurus as authority figures

-A cartoon about independent thinking, gullibility, followers, following authority, suspicion, identifying charlatans, charlatanism, wisdom, wise men, spiritual teachings, false authority, trust
+It is a cartoon about independent thinking, individualism, gullibility, followers, following authority, suspicion, identifying charlatans, charlatanism, wisdom, wise men, spiritual teachings, false authority, trust, persuasion, anti-authoritarianism.

 Cartoon showing young people talking in text message language

-The cartoon shows young people in conversation, with the spelling in the abbreviated form of text messages.
-Two older people nearby saying that they don’t understand a word young people are saying anymore
+The cartoon about the evolution and development of spelling, showing young people in conversation, with the spelling in the abbreviated form of text messages or sms messages.
+Two older people nearby are saying that they don’t understand a word young people are saying anymore.

 Cartoon about the psychology of motoring.